Modern Cross-Device Testing for Android & iOS Apps

 Modern Cross-Device Device Test Automation Strategy

-The Applitools Native Mobile Grid for Android and iOS apps can easily help you to overcome the disadvantages of traditional cross-device testing.
+The Applitools Native Mobile Library for Android and iOS apps can easily help you to overcome the disadvantages of traditional cross-device testing.

 1. Integrate Applitools SDK in your functional automation.